Skip to main content

 A combination of workplace learning and University attendance, depending on the selection of modules and the modes of teaching and delivery identified for each module.

-Full-time students will be committed to the programme for five days per week.
-The days will be split between theory and practice.
+Students will be committed to the programme for five days per week.
+The days will be split between theory and practice, with the overall structure of the programme comprising 50% theory and 50% practice.

 What you'll study